WGVU-TV

-WGVU-TV (channel 35) and WGVK (channel 52) are PBS member television stations licensed respectively to Grand Rapids and Kalamazoo, Michigan, United States, serving West Michigan.
-The stations are owned by Grand Valley State University and maintain studios in the Meijer Public Broadcast Center, located in the Eberhard Center on the GVSU Robert C. Pew Campus in downtown Grand Rapids.
-WGVU's transmitter is located near the GVSU main campus in Allendale, while WGVK's transmitter is in Kalamazoo's Westwood neighborhood.
+WGVU-TV (channel 35) in Grand Rapids, Michigan, and WGVK (channel 52) in Kalamazoo, Michigan, are PBS member television stations serving West Michigan.
+The stations are owned by Grand Valley State University and maintain studios in the Meijer Public Broadcast Center, located in the Eberhard Center on the Robert C. Pew Campus of GVSU on Fulton Street West in downtown Grand Rapids.
+WGVU's transmitter is located near the GVSU main campus near the intersection of Pierce Road and 48th Street in Allendale, while WGVK's transmitter is in Kalamazoo's Westwood neighborhood.

 Channel 35 was the first to begin broadcasting as WGVC-TV on December 17, 1972.
 Owned by what was then Grand Valley State College, it represented a partnership between the educational institution and a community group that had been seeking to establish a public TV station for the area for five years.
-Kalamazoo was on the periphery of the WGVC-TV service area, and WGVK was established in 1984 to provide a higher-quality signal to southern portions of the region.
-The Grand Rapids station changed call signs in 1987 when Grand Valley State attained university status, and the studios moved from studios on the GVSU campus in Allendale to downtown Grand Rapids in 1988.
+Kalamazoo was on the periphery of the WGVC-TV service area, and over-the-air reception in the southern half of the market was still marginal even after a substantial power increase in 1974.
+With this in mind, WGVK was established in 1984 to provide a higher-quality signal to the southern half of the market.

+The Grand Rapids station changed call signs in 1987 when Grand Valley State attained university status, and the studios moved from the GVSU campus in Allendale to downtown Grand Rapids in 1988.
 In the 1990s, WGVU–WGVK navigated cuts in state and federal support for public broadcasting but increased its profile in program distribution.
 In the 2000s and 2010s, it produced several award-winning documentaries and converted to digital broadcasting.

-WGVU-TV and WGVK are funded by local viewers as well as by appropriations from Grand Valley State University and grants from the Corporation for Public Broadcasting.
-The station produces a range of arts and cultural programming focusing on West Michigan.
+WGVU-TV and WGVK are funded by local viewers as well as by appropriations from Grand Valley State University and previously by grants from the Corporation for Public Broadcasting.
+In addition to PBS programming, the station produces a range of arts and cultural programming focusing on West Michigan.